XLSForm/xlsform.github.io/_sections/home-english.md

 | draw                 | image                       | Allows you to sketch a drawing with your finger on the mobile device screen.     |
 | map, quick map       | select_one, select_one_from_file | Allows a user to select a choice from many features on a map |

+The external app widget is displayed when the appearance attribute begins with **ex:**.
+The rest of the appearance string after the **:** specifies the application to launch.
+The attribute launches an external app and receives a string input back from the external app launched.

-An XLSForm with all of the appearance attributes in this table is available [here](https://docs.google.com/spreadsheets/d/1af_Sl8A_L8_EULbhRLHVl8OclCfco09Hq2tqb9CslwQ).
+An XLSForm with all the appearance attributes in this table is available [here](https://xlsform.org/en/ref-table/#appearances).

 ## Settings worksheet